Project stories, news and features

 On the occasion of International Women’s Day, the EEA and Norway Grants have taken a week to celebrate the work and the people that, with the help of Iceland, Liechtenstein and Norway, promote gender equality every day.

 They come from a minority with no voice.
 Within this community they dared to raise their voices and create something for themselves.

 “Every week we are invited to either television or radio to talk about climate change adaptation.
 People are starting to see the effects on a daily basis.
 Now society needs to act,” says project leader Gil Penha-Lopes.

-“The structure of the modern society is one of the main reasons behind food insecurity.
+“The structure of the modern society is one of the main reasons behind unhealthy eating habits.
 Because we don’t prioritise food in a stressful everyday life, we often eat food that don't give us the sufficient amount of energy we need.
 The biggest problem in Portugal is the lack of knowledge related to food."